ShimCayden/Dynamic-Stock-Portfolio-Optimization/README.md

 ## File Structure
 - PortfolioAnalysis.Rmd: Main analysis file
-- data/: (Optional) Folder for any manually downloaded datasets
-- plots/: (Optional) Folder for saved figures

 ## Customization
 - Modify the list of portfolio tickers in the code chunk "portfolio_symbols"